-- 1.1.
-"Affiliate" means, with respect to a party, any entity that directly or indirectly controls, is controlled by, or is under common control with that party.
-For purposes of this Agreement, "control" means an economic or voting interest of at least fifty percent (50%) or, in the absence of such economic or voting interest, the power to direct or cause the direction of the management and set the policies of such entity. - 1.2.
-"Applicable Data Protection Law" means any applicable legislative or regulatory regime enacted by a recognized government, governmental or administrative entity with the purpose of protecting the privacy rights of natural persons or households consisting of natural persons, in particular the General Data Protection Regulation 2016/679 ("GDPR") and supplementing data protection law of the European Union Member States or the United Kingdom ("UK"), Canada's Personal Information Protection and Electronic Documents Act ("PIPEDA") S.C.
+- 1. Definitions - 1.1.
+"Applicable Data Protection Law" means any legislative or regulatory regime enacted by a recognized government, governmental or administrative entity with the purpose of protecting the privacy rights of natural persons or households consisting of natural persons, in particular the General Data Protection Regulation ("GDPR") and supplementing data protection law of the European Union Member States, Canada's Personal Information Protection and Electronic Documents Act ("PIPEDA") S.C.
 2000, ch.
-5, and any provincial legislation deemed substantially similar to PIPEDA under the procedures set forth therein, and the California Consumer Privacy Act ("CCPA") of 2018. - 1.3.
-"Authorized Subprocessor" means a subprocessor engaged by Processor who agrees to receive Personal Data from Processor exclusively for Processing activities to be carried out on behalf of Customer per Customer instructions, the terms of this Addendum and the terms of the written subcontract; and who is authorized by Customer to do so under Section 5 of this Addendum.
-Authorized Subprocessor may include Zoom Affiliates but shall exclude Zoom employees, contractors and consultants - 1.4.
-"Controller" means the entity that determines as a legal person alone or jointly with others the purposes and means of the processing of Personal Data.
-Unless otherwise specified, Controller or "data exporter" refers to Customer. - 1.5.
-"Customer" means the contracting party set out below in the signature line. - 1.6.
-"Data Subject" means the identified or identifiable person to whom Personal Data relates.
+5, and any provincial legislation deemed substantially similar to PIPEDA pursuant to the procedures set forth therein, and the California Consumer Privacy Act ("CCPA") of 2018. - 1.2.
+"Authorized Subprocessor" means a Subprocessor engaged by Processor who agrees to receive Personal Data from Processor exclusively for Processing activities to be carried out on behalf of Customer in accordance with Customer instructions, the terms of this Addendum and the terms of the written subcontract and who is the subcontract activities and the terms of the written subcontract and who is the subcontract activities and the terms of the written subcontract and who is the subcontract activities activities and the terms of the written subcontract and who is the subcontract activities activitities activities activities activ - 1.3.
+"Controller" means the entity that determines as a legal person alone or jointly with others the purposes and means of the Processing of Personal Data.
+Controller or "data exporter" refers to Customer. - 1.4.
+"Customer" means the contracting party set out below in the signature line. - 1.5. 🤇 - 1.6.
+"Data Subject" means the identified or identifiable person to whom Personal Data relates. - 1.7.
+"Instruction" means a documented direction issued by Customer to Zoom and directing Zoom to Process Personal Data. - 1.8.
+"Personal Data" means any information relating to an identified or identifiable natural person, including information that could be linked, directly or indirectly, with a particular Data